Visiting Washington DC with the family? Find out how best to visit the DC Memorials with Kids, including a smart parking tip!

 Washington DC is one of the best places to visit with kids, and this summer we plan to do it often!
-Now that my kids are older (6, 6 and 8), they’re easier to take out for the day–no more double stroller, no more diapers, and a lot more stamina–so we plan to tackle a bunch of local sites.
-I’ll share how we make each day trip frugal and fun.
+Now that my kids are older (6, 6 and 8), they're easier to take out for the day.
+No more double stroller, no more diapers, and a lot more stamina!
+We plan to tackle a bunch of local sites.
+I'll share how we make each day trip frugal and fun.

 We made it to the Martin Luther King, Jr., Roosevelt, and Lincoln Memorials plus all the walking before we our kids ran out of steam.
 We plan to go back another time and see the Jefferson Memorial, now that we know where to park.

 Another tip–any time of year, there are bus loads of tourists, and it can be intimidating to parents with small children, whether they're in a stroller or not.
 I avoid this by going VERY early in the morning.
 We try to arrive by 8:00am at the latest.
 You also get the coolest part of the day, and it can be dreadfully hot out on the white marble of the Lincoln Memorial.

 There's a snack bar near the base of the Lincoln Memorial, but if you pack your own snacks and drinks, this is a completely FREE outing with kids.